parsokev/Graph_UI/README.md

 ## Build Graphs using GoogleMaps API and the provided Python script

-The main.py file found in the [py_builder directory](./py_builder) was utilized for testing and generating graph text files while using the GoogleMaps API to provided simplified distance data between geographic locations.
-The python file can be used to:
+The `main.py` file found in the [py_builder directory](./py_builder) was utilized for testing and generating graph text files while using the GoogleMaps API to provided simplified distance data between geographic locations.
+The `main.py` file can be used to:

 1. Generate the maximum number of unique edges that can be generated from a list of city names using the `create_max_edges` function
 2. Parse an existing text file with a list of edges (where each line follows format of `city1, city2, `) and have the rough distance